max-wickham/Igloo/README.md

 Igloo is an onchain implementation of the Frost signature key generation ceremony described in the paper "Frost: Flexible Round-Optimized Schnorr Threshold Signatures" by Ben-Sasson et al.

 Igloo allows for the key generation ceremony required for Frost to be performed onchain.
-As well as simplifying client implementations by performing certain checks in the contract, performing the ceremony on chain allows for easy retrial of the ceremony state at any time in a decentralized manner.
+As well as simplifying client implementations by performing certain checks in the contract, performing the ceremony on chain allows for easy retreval of the ceremony state at any time in a decentralized manner.
 This is particularly useful for Frost signatures as in order to participate in a signing ceremony the client must be able to access the state of the key generation ceremony.

 ## Frost Keys